Around The World In 80 Swims

-I’ve got good news - all you would-be wild swimmers, if you’re looking to join this newfangled fad of swimming outdoors, you’re in luck.
-Take a second, look around you, your planet is… blue.
-You’re surrounded by potential playgrounds for you to stretch your limbs, dunk your head and start ploughing through the water.
-Great bodies and arms of water flow, swell and roll everywhere.
-If you were stranded on Mars you’d be flat-out on your belly, pawing through red, sun-baked dust and rubble, but, seen as you’re here in the oceanic clutches of Earth, you’re going to have a hard time keeping dry – you might as well make the most of it, right?
+GOOD NEWS!
+Would-be wild swimmers and cold water veterans, your gorgeous Blue Planet has more wild water than you could ever swim in one lifetime.
+You’re surrounded by natural playgrounds where you can stretch your limbs, dunk your head and start ploughing through the water.
+Great bodies and arms of water flow, swell and roll in all directions.
+If you were stranded on Mars you’d be flat-out on your belly, pawing through red, sun-baked dust and rubble.
+But seen as you’re here on this oceanic marble you’re going to have a hard time keeping dry – you might as well make the most of it!

-Wherever we’ve wound-up in the world, throughout the years, my brothers and I have always tried to find memorable swims in different locations.
-Now, we thought we’d write a big Jules Verne-style list of 80 of our favourites.
-Delving back into old, tattered travel albums we’ve attempted to include only the most vivid and exciting moments, from watching dolphins lead a surfing masterclass to diving down amongst Roman ruins in geothermal pools.
+Wherever we’ve wound-up in the world, throughout the years, my brothers and I have always tried to find memorable swim spots.
+Now, we thought we’d write a big Jules Verne-style list including 80 of our favourites from different countries around the world.
+Delving back into old, tattered travel albums we’ve attempted to use only the most vivid and exciting moments, from watching dolphins lead a surfing masterclass, to diving down amongst Roman ruins in geothermal pools.
 This is a list we’ve created together with the intention of showing you just how endless the possibilities are, as well as how lucky we are to be sharing this gleaming, watery planet.

 So, here’s 80 unusual and sometimes downright irresistible spots we’ve found around the world.
 We hope these get you spinning the globe with goggles in hand: